+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 One size doesn’t fit all.
 We offer different packages depending on what you’re looking for:

-Private Charter: The ideal way to which is given to couples, photographers, or everyone who wants a personalized encounter.
+• Private Charter: The ideal way for couples, photographers, or anyone who wants a personalized encounter.
 You come up with the schedule.

 The Feeling of the Everest Experience

 The day begins early most of the time.
-Once you have a briefing and passage of safety, you are quickly seated in a high altitude capable, state of the art helicopter.
-The moment the rotors start roaring, the city is left behind in the trail and in a few minutes the Himalayan titans come into sight.
+Once you have a briefing and a safety briefing, you are quickly seated in a high-altitude-capable, state-of-the-art helicopter.
+The moment the rotors start roaring, the city is left behind in the trail, and in a few minutes, the Himalayan titans come into sight.

-Lukla refuel and take in one of the world most unique airports are usually the first stop.
+Lukla refuel and take in one of the world’s most unique airports is usually the first stop.
 That is followed by the best part, flying in deep valleys, along snow-covered ridges.
-Depending on the weather, the pilot lands at Kala Patthar, here a shorts throw away on base camp.
+Depending on the weather, the pilot lands at Kala Patthar, here a short throw away from base camp.
 Then you will have photos: 10 to 20 minutes.
-Others will fly back after stopping at Hotel Everest View having breakfast.
+Others will fly back after stopping at Hotel Everest View for breakfast.

 Projection/Cost Breakdown